FahzainAhmad/task-management-system-nextjs-postgres/backend/README.md

-# Task Management Backend
+# Task Management Frontend

 ## About the Project
-This is a backend service for a task management system, built using modern web development technologies.
-The project follows the **MVC (Model-View-Controller)** architecture to ensure a clean separation of concerns, making the code maintainable and scalable.
+This is a frontend for a task management system, built using modern web development technologies.
+The project leverages **Next.js** for server-side rendering, ensuring fast and responsive user experiences.
+The architecture follows **Component-based** development with a focus on simplicity and maintainability.

 ### Key Features
 - Developed with **Node.js** and **Express** for server-side logic.